top of page

 Must Meet ASTM E136, E84, & E2768 Class A Fire Standards

-Masonry & Concrete Fencing (Best for Maximum Protection)
+Masonry & Concrete Fencing

-Fencing Materials NOT Recommended for Zone 0
+Fencing Materials NOT Compliant for Zone 0

 ❌ Wood fences (untreated or pressure-treated lumber)